Sydokiddo/auditory/README.md

 ![github_icon](images/mod_icon.png)

-**Update: This project has been discontinued.
+**Update: This mod has been discontinued.
 You are free to do unofficial remakes/ports of the mod, as long as proper credit is required for the original.**

 ## **About Auditory**